 If sports aren’t really your thing, there are plenty of other activities you can do with your students.
 Adam helped some of the students with a musical program, which is a great way to get to know your students better!

 The school also has campus wide Wi-Fi, which extends to your on campus housing.

 At Zhenjiang High School you live on campus in a single person dorm.
 The dorm is a studio apartment with a fridge, microwave, toaster oven, and an electric water kettle.
 You also have a small closet, seating, and of course the nice hard Chinese bed.
 The bathroom is functional, but not the highlight of the apartment.

 The Wi-Fi only allows two devices to connect under a single account, and is not the best in the apartment, but is pretty good elsewhere on campus.

-Zhengjiang is a pretty neat city with plenty to do.
+Zhenjiang is a pretty neat city with plenty to do.
 So far Adam has gone to Amusement Parks, Basketball tournaments, and a lot of school programs.
-If you want to learn more about Zhengjiang, then click the link below!
+If you want to learn more about Zhenjiang, then click the link below!